 The pupil's work in Computing is assessed continuously throughout the topics that are taught.
-Assessment for learning is used regularly in lessons to ensure that the teacher knows where to support and challenge.
-Children save their work in their own space on the server.
+Assessment for learning is paramount to ensure that the teacher knows where to support and challenge.
+Teachers assess children at the end of every unit through quizzes and collect evidence of their work.
 This work is monitored by the computing subject lead on a half termly basis.
 Teacher assessments, including the end of year level achieved, are reported to parents in the annual reports, and assessments are passed on to the next class teacher.
 Pupils are actively encouraged to use Bug Club, Mathletics and Times Table Rockstars outside of school.